oyebiyisunday/Sunday-Oyebiyi-Portfolio/README.md

 CoreStack is a logistics platform focused on enabling distributed commerce and supply chain operations through modern system design and process optimization.

-My role involves defining product requirements, analyzing business workflows, and translating operational needs into scalable system solutions.
+The role involves defining product requirements, analyzing business workflows, and translating operational needs into scalable system solutions.

 ## 📦 CoreBox